arista-eosplus/packer-veos/VMware/README.md

 Here is a way to automate that procedure so that you can start testing ZTPServer even faster.
 If you used [packer-ztpserver](https://github.com/arista-eosplus/packer-ztpserver) to create your ztpserver, you will have a set of demo files already on your server that complement the setup below.

-The following procedure will create three vEOS nodes, and setup the virtual networks as depicted in the diagram below.
+The following procedure will create four vEOS nodes, and setup the virtual networks as depicted in the diagram below.

 ![vEOS Networks](https://raw.githubusercontent.com/arista-eosplus/ztpserver/feature-packer/tree/gh-pages/images/vEOS-spine-leaf.jpg)